 It started simply.
 I just walked into the New Mexico Daily Lobo student newspaper, slammed my fist onto the counter and said, “I wanna write for the paper!”

-I ended up there for 5 years, never took a journalism class (except for a 400-level mediation course [no, not meditation, mediation], offered through the Journalism Department), and seized tons of opportunities to work as a writer, editor and photographer.
+I ended up there for five years, never took a journalism class (except for a 400-level mediation course [no, not meditation, mediation], offered through the Journalism Department), and seized tons of opportunities to work as a writer, editor and photographer.
 Everything I learned about journalism I learned on the job, like they used to do back in the day.

 Before I had ever considered writing for a newspaper, I read an article by Lewis Lapham, former editor of Harper’s Magazine.
 Lapham recalled how journalism used to be a learn-on-the-job trade profession.
 Journalists (called newspapermen and reporters) were considered akin to second-class-citizen-winos.
 And then, as television became big in the 1960s, journalism became glamorous.
 We started to lose national enthusiasm for avant-garde writing as a path to truth.